 An hour later, I arrived at Mike’s Place.
 Mike is a trail angel who live adjacent to the PCT and, for the last four years, has been providing a water tank for hikers to get water at.
 It’s a much-needed oasis in the desert.
 Mike also graciously allows hikers to hang out in his back yard and porch, and when I got there, it was the tail end of breakfast: there were a few pancakes left.

-To keep up with hiker demand, several people were helping to build a giant pit toilet.
-When completed, the seating platform will move on rails, so as part of the pit is filled up, the seats can be moved down to change where the load is deposited.
+Being a popular place to stop along the trail, there’s a high demand for toilet facilities at Mike’s Place.
+To help keep up with hiker demand, several people were helping to build a giant pit toilet.
+A huge trench has been dug, and a seating platform installed on a set of rails.
+When completed, the seating platform can be moved down the rails so as part of the pit is filled up, the seats can be moved to change where the load is deposited.
 It’ll be pretty awesome when it’s completed, hopefully in a few days.
 (They just need to finish digging the hole.)
 Also built recently was a short connector trail from the PCT, which saves a substantial bit of roadwalk.

 Mike’s place was a nice place to relax, and it was a little hard to not get sucked in to staying way too long.
 The next few miles of the day were a (not terribly steep) uphill, which I continued to struggle with due to being laden down with nine pounds of water and several extra meals.
 The late morning provided another view of the snow-capped San Jacinto, as the trail brings me ever closer.
 By 12:30, I’d made it seven miles to the end of the first downhill of the day, and stopped at a slightly shaded campsite to rest.
 I took a two hour long lunch break, cooking last night’s dinner, and thus relieving myself of a non-trivial amount of food and water weight.
 I also got in a short 15 minute nap.

 The next water source was another five miles down the trail, at Tule Spring.
-It has a cistern (recently usually empty), and a muddy and shallow (but fast moving) creek, so while this wouldn’t be the best water source, it’s the best game in town until getting to Paradise Valley Cafe, 15 miles beyond that.
+It has a cistern (which recently has been empty), and a muddy and shallow (but fast moving) creek, so while this wouldn’t be the best water source, it’s the best game in town until getting to Paradise Valley Cafe, 15 miles beyond that.

-While I was resting, Peter Pan and Bigfoot, an older couple from Alaska passed me, as did Hulkspiration and his wife as I was packing up to leave.
+While I was resting, Peter Pan and Bigfoot, an older couple from Alaska passed me, as did Hulkspiration and his wife, Sierra, as I was packing up to leave.
 I caught up with them at the campsite at the road that leads to the creek.

 My initial plan was to collect water and then move on, going as far as I could, but I was feeling a bit dehydrated, in spite of drinking way more water than yesterday.
 And plus, there were people here.
 So I decided to stay.